ankit2788/ankit2788.github.io/_posts/2019-09-21-Rising-from-the-Ashes.md

 ---

 Something extraordinary happened on *20 Sept 2019, the Friday*.
 Just remember this date.
 Rewind back exactly 1 year ago.
-21 Sept 2018, Friday, again something extraordinary happened, The Flash Crash of 2018.](/2018-09-22-Flash-Crash-of-Sep-2018.md){:target="_blank"}.
+21 Sept 2018, Friday, again something extraordinary happened, [The Flash Crash of 2018.](/2018-09-22-Flash-Crash-of-Sep-2018.md){:target="_blank"}

 This specific date doesn't define calmness, atleast in Indian markets.
 If last year was a surprise crash, this time it was a surprise uprising.